Broward nurse finds racial slur written on garbage can at Hollywood bus stop

 A Broward County Transit spokesperson said they do not believe they own the garbage can.

-It is also unclear how long the message has been inscribed onto the waste bin.
+It is also unclear how long ago the message was inscribed onto the waste bin.

 Copyright 2021 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.